Welcome to today's edition of the Rush 24-7 podcast.

 If the Gulf was a football stadium, the Gulf of Mexico is the seventh largest body of water in the world, contains approximately 660 quadrillion gallons of water.

-That's 660 with 15 and zeros.
+That's 660 with 15 zeros.

-If the Gulf of Mexico was represented by the stadium, the football stadium, cowboy stadium in Dallas, the largest dome stadium in the world.
+If the Gulf of Mexico was represented by the stadium, the football stadium, Cowboy Stadium in Dallas, the largest dome stadium in the world, the amount of oil spilled would be about the size of a 24-ounce can of beer.

 Yesterday in Lafayette, Louisiana, there was a rally for economic survival protesting the deep water drilling moratorium of the Obama regime.

-Here is Governor Bobby Gendal.
+Here is Governor Bobby Jindal.

 The President of the United States came down here, met with us in person.